yp-talia/square-peg/README.md

-# ReadMe
+# ReadMe - Square Peg: A completely ridiculous commentary on modern job hunting and corporate culture... or how I gave it all up to go and join the circus.

 ## Scope

+This game was born following an off-the-cuff comment from a friend who felt as though finding a new job was asking them to force a round peg into a square hole.

-A satirical examination of the modern job-seeking process, presented as a collection of mini-games.
+It takes the form of a satirical examination of the modern job-seeking process, presented through a collection of rapid-fire puzzle mini-games.
 In these games, a customizable character attempts to get hired through an unexpectedly bizarre and fast-paced hiring process while uncovering weird corporate culture and even weirder employees.

-### Scope Context

-I was originally trying to make a very different game: a single level of an arcade snow/sandboarding game in the style of SSX.
-It turned out that doing relatively complex math while trying to learn Unity was not a smart idea.
-That and this video put me right off - https://www.youtube.com/watch?v=ko0OznC8Lws

-So, based on an off-the-cuff comment from a friend (who felt as though finding a new job was asking them to force a round peg into a square hole) this game was born.
+The goal of the game is to successfully complete enough minigames so that the player earns the job.
+Every time they win a minigame, they get closer to employment, and every time they lose, they get further away.

 See the video below for a 5-minute gameplay clip.
 Or play the game (link)

+By choosing to make the game a minigame collection, more gameplay could be produced from the implemented systems.
+This meant that the cycle of building, testing, and enhancing became much quicker after the initial features were implemented.

+By using Unity, not only could I present both 2D and 3D scenes together, but also utilise Unity's extensive Package collection to present more complex scenes using camera movement, post-processing and Unity's ScriptableObject system to separate data from code.

 <EMBED VIDEO>